MalihehIzadi/ml4se/index.md

 ### Before you decide to join the course

-* We welcome all students that are willing to dive into cutting-edge ML research.
+* We welcome all students who are willing to dive into cutting-edge ML research.

 * _We expect students to have experience with ML already_.
 We also expect them to have some interest in program analysis.
 This is not an